rooey/chromeos-filesystem-onedrive/docs/code_structure.md

 * Caching fetched meta data.
 For instance, Each meta data fetched is stored into [/src/scripts/metadata_cache.js](https://github.com/rooey/chromeos-filesystem-onedrive/blob/master/src/scripts/metadata_cache.js).
 This script improves a performance using the cache mechanism.
 * This software has an ability to mount multiple accounts of OneDrive at the same time.
 Each connection is represented by OneDriveClient class defined in [/src/scripts/onedrive_client.js](https://github.com/rooey/chromeos-filesystem-onedrive/blob/master/src/scripts/onedrive_client.js).
 This script manages multiple OneDriveClient instances.

 This script defines a OneDriveFS class.
 The OneDriveFS instance is created by the background.js.
-This script never communicate to OneDrive API server.
+This script never communicates to MS Graph API server.
 Instead, this script delegates them to the onedrive_client.js script.
 That is, this script has a responsibility of handling FSP events and proxying them to the onedrive_client.js script.

 * mount() - OneDriveClient#authorize(), OneDriveClient#getUserInfo()
 * onReadDirectoryRequested() - OneDriveClient#readDirectory()